CS

 The Chery Tiggo 8 Super Hybrid features a 15.6-inch touchscreen paired with a 10.3-inch digital dash, while the MG MGS5 gets a 12.8-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Chery Tiggo 8 Super Hybrid stands out with wireless Apple CarPlay/Android Auto, wireless charging and Sony audio that you will not find on the MG MGS5.
+The Chery Tiggo 8 Super Hybrid stands out with wireless Apple CarPlay/Android Auto, wireless charging, Sony audio and ambient lighting that you will not find on the MG MGS5.
 The MG MGS5 counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain